 King’s College Cambridge 50th Anniversary Reunion Dinner.
 2019.
 “Assessing the contribution of road traffic to declines in British bird populations” (invited speaker).

-Articles
+Articles / blogs

 Galapagos Conservation Trust Blog.
 2022.
 Catalysing community action for biodiversity conservation and sustainable development.